man showing distress

-When you go to the doctor, do you want the doctor to treat your symptoms or do you want the doctor to give you treatment for the disease that is causing the symptoms?
+When you go to the doctor, do you want the doctor to treat your symptoms, or do you want the doctor to give you treatment for whatever disease is causing the symptoms?

-In my line of work, though, the answer that I get when talking with customers who have been listed by Spamhaus or other largely spamtrap-driven lists that they want to deal with the symptom rather than the disease.
+In my line of work, though, the answer I get when talking with customers listed by Spamhaus or other largely spamtrap-driven lists is that they want to deal with the symptom rather than the disease.

 What are the characteristics of spamtraps?